dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 > If only one lesson is to be chosen from a package of lesson involving Social-Proof Tendency, and used in self improvement, Charlie's favorite would be: Learn how to ignore the examples from others when they are wrong, because few skills are more worth having.

+### Stress-Influence Tendency

+Everyone recognizes that sudden stress, for instance from a threat, will cause a rush of adrenaline in the human body, prompting faster and more extreme reaction.
+And everyone who has taken Psych 101 knows that stress makes Social-Proof Tendency more powerful.

+In a phenomenon less well recognized, but still widely known, light stress can slightly improve performance -say, in examinations -whereas heavy stress causes dysfunction.

 ### Substitution